 Most of the prisoners were housed in flimsy canvas shelters that provided little protection from the extremes of weather, some had to make do with coats stitched together and tied to poles, and many had no shelter at all.

-The prison hospital was never less than full and though the doctors did their best with little in the way of medicines it became a place to die and hope to survive.
+The prison hospital was never less than full with the sick and though the doctors did their best with little in the way of medicines it became a place to die not a place of recuperation.

-The Camp Commander at Andersonville was Heinrich Hartmann, a Swiss national who had settled in America after fleeing the 1848 Revolutions that had engulfed Europe under the name of Henry Wirz establishing a successful medical practice in New Orleans.
+The Camp Commander at Andersonville was Heinrich Hartmann “Henry” Wirz, a Swiss national who had settled in America after fleeing the 1848 Revolutions that had engulfed Europe and he had established a successful medical practice in New Orleans.
 He was eager to repay the country that had given a poor immigrant such as himself another chance and upon the outbreak of the Civil War he enlisted in the 9th Louisiana Infantry.

 He was to claim that he lost the use of his right arm at the Battle of Seven Pines in 1862.
-Invalided out of front-line service he was appointed to oversee the recently operational Andersonville Prisoner-of-War Camp in February 1864 which by the late summer of 1864 had become so overcrowded that it housed some 32,000 prisoners more than three times its capacity at the same time as General William Tecumseh Sherman’s devastating March through Georgia had seen supplies of food to the Camp virtually cease.
+Invalided out of front-line service he was appointed to oversee the recently operational Andersonville Prisoner-of-War Camp in February 1864.

-Wirz, who somewhat of a dandy would make regular tours of the Camp overbearing of manner and resplendent in his fine uniform but do nothing to alleviate the suffering he witnessed was despised by those supposedly under his care.
-He refused steadfastly to meet delegations of prisoners to listen to their complaints or discuss their needs.
+Wirz, who was a dandy who took great care over his appearance would make regular tours of the Camp resplendent in his fine uniform but do nothing to alleviate the suffering he witnessed.
+Considered arrogant and aloof he was despised by those supposedly under his care even refusing to meet delegations of prisoners to listen to their complaints or discuss their needs.

 Those prisoners who were caught trying to escape he ordered to be shot including those who left the precinct of the camp merely to fetch clean water.